 Pre-heat the oven to 200 C.

 Place a heavy-based oven proof frying pan over a medium heat and add a dash of olive oil.
 When hot, brown in the pan on all sides for a minute or two.
-Add 2 cloves of garlic (halved), 4 thyme sprigs and 2 rosemary springs and roll the beef around with the herbs.
+Add 2 cloves of garlic (halved), 4 thyme sprigs and 2 rosemary sprigs and roll the beef around with the herbs.

 Add a couple of knobs of butter and, when melted, baste the beef in it.
 Transfer the pan to the oven and roast for 10–12 minutes (rare) or 15–17 (medium rare).

 Once the beef is cooked to your liking, baste it in the pan juices and transfer to a warm plate.
 Spoon over a couple of spoonfuls of salsa verde, cover loosely with foil and leave to rest for 10 minutes.

 To serve, slice thickly and spoon the salsa verde alongside.

 - butter, for basting

 - salt and pepper